The world can learn from Bhutan!

 About Bhutan

-Bhutan, slightly smaller than Switzerland, is geographically wedged between India and China with its 700,000 inhabitants.
+Bhutan, slightly smaller than Switzerland, is geographically wedged between India and China with its about 900,000 inhabitants.

 The country covers an area of 50000 km2 and is divided into 20 districts.